 INFO: The Committee on Committees and Elections (CCE) launched 11 senator elections in April.
-Five elections are completed and announcements went out through Qualtrics on Friday, April 18 to those who completed the ballots.
-CCE would like to congratulate the following new and returning Senators
+Ten elections are complete and announcements went out through Qualtrics to those who completed the ballots.
+CCE would like to congratulate the following new and returning Senators.